BlitzIR/BreadboardVendingMachine/README.md

 # Notes
 Special thanks to the groups I worked with on this project!

-Group A: Doc and Noah
+Group A (SRLatch): Doc and Noah

-Group B: Moises, Marc, Luis, and Tomas
+Group B (Full Machine): Moises, Marc, Luis, and Tomas

 Special Thanks to Brock's group and Tyler's group for reference models.